-The major in Africana Studies prepares students for a wide range of professional and career opportunities.
+The major in African American Studies prepares students for a wide range of professional and career opportunities.
 Majors can continue to graduate (including doctoral level) studies in the humanities, social and behavioral sciences, or pursue professional programs in law, medicine, business, and journalism.
 Graduates who enter the job market are prepared for careers in human services and public health, education, public relations, community development, urban planning; and more generally for jobs in the public sector, in central cities and urban institutions, or jobs that involve cultural or intergroup relations as well as international affairs.
-In the context of metropolitan Detroit, Africana Studies graduates will be better prepared to deal with the complexity and diversity of the city’s political and demographic realities as they assume important roles of leadership.
+In the context of metropolitan Detroit, African American Studies graduates will be better prepared to deal with the complexity and diversity of the city’s political and demographic realities as they assume important roles of leadership.

 African American Studies Open House 1/26/17 - read more

 African American Studies Graduate Goes to Yale to Prepare for Ph.D.
 Program - read more

 WSU's Department of African American Studies celebrates 45th anniversary - read more

 Dr. Melba Boyd, Distinguished Professor and Chair of the Department of African American Studies, participated in the Third Annual Midtown Literary Walk in Detroit on May 11th.

 Daphne W. Ntiri, Professor of Africana Studies, has been awarded a Fulbright Scholar grant to the University of Ouagadougou, Burkina Faso for the 2015 winter academic semester.